-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Centerville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Centerville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Centerville are a mix of both white- and blue-collar jobs.
 Overall, Centerville is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Centerville who work in office and administrative support (16.35%), sales jobs (12.62%), and management occupations (6.15%).

 Compared to the rest of the country, citizens of Centerville spend much less time in their cars: on average, their commute to work is only 16.88 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.